U.S. Resume Format: Best Practices, Examples, & Tips

 Your U.S. resume template should start with a clear resume header that includes your contact information so that employers can reach out for an interview.

-We recommend using our Resume Builder, which includes U.S. resume templates that feature a variety of header options crafted according to best practices in the United States.
+You can use our Resume Builder, which provides U.S. resume templates that feature a variety of header options crafted according to best practices in the United States.

-In addition to your phone number, you should include your full name, a professional email address, your current address (including your country of residence, if applicable), and a link to an online career profile or personal portfolio if it is relevant to the job.
+In addition to your phone number, include your full name, a professional email address, your current address (including your country of residence, if applicable), and a link to an online career profile or personal portfolio if it’s relevant to the job.

 WINSTON WRIGHT